adreaisbad/NamelessMC-Install/README.md

 **IMPORTANT: DO NOT USE THIS SCRIPT; IT HAS NOT BEEN COMPLETELY TESTED AND MAY CAUSE PROBLEMS.**

-## What is NamelessMC?
-A free and powerful website software for Minecraft servers. https://namelessmc.com/

 ## What is the purpose of this script?
 I know there is a easy-install.php for Nameless, but I personally use a VPS to host this software (I have never preferred web hosting).
 All dependencies will be installed, and all you have to do is follow the instructions on the website.